alkalitop/complex-ext.js/README.md

 Cxmath.random();
 ```

-## [Experimental] Cxcalc
+## [Experimental, Unstable] Cxcalc
-Do not use it until the error occurred from it get fixed.
+Warning: This is experimental and unstable

 ### Calculation